2kha/Notes/README.md

 # Notes
-Notes for Various Topics in Myanmar Language.
+Notes for Various Topics in Myanmar or English Language.